 Procedures for requesting and obtaining prior authorization differ from one local department of social services to another.
 To determine the appropriate procedures, please consult the county or State agency identified in the eligibility verification process.
-A Transportation Contact List is available online at:
+A contact list containing each county's designated prior authorization official is available online at: